 Failure by us or by our suppliers to comply with applicable regulatory requirements can result in enforcement action by the FDA, the Nuclear Regulatory Commission or other regulatory authorities, which may result in sanctions, including but not limited to, untitled letters, warning letters, fines, injunctions, consent decrees and civil penalties; customer notifications or repair, replacement, refunds, recall, detention or seizure of our products; operating restrictions or partial suspension or total shutdown of production; refusing or delaying our requests for BLA premarket approval of new products or modified products; withdrawing BLA approvals that have already been granted; and refusal to grant export.

 Properties

 The Company does not own any property.
-The Company has a short-term lease of its office space at 501 Fifth Avenue, 3rd Floor, New York, NY 10017 through January 31, 2013.
-Thereafter, it becomes a month to month agreement.
-The Company pays \$4,376 monthly.
+The Company has office space at 501 Fifth Avenue, 3 rd Floor, New York, NY 10017.
+The space is month to month and pays \$4,376 per month.

 Employees